aharapu/jobTestKontador/README.md

     - Write the required GraphQL query.
     - Use the gql response to generate histogram data.
     - Generate a simple histogram.

+#### note
+At this point the task requirements are met, but the code is in bad shape and needs refactoring.

+4. Refactor Apollo to make use of the provier and useQuery hook.